hishamad/Text-Summarizer/README.md

 # Text-Summarizer

 ## To run the files

 We used the Amazon Fine Food Reviews dataset and in order to run any of the notebooks you need to download it and get the "Reviews.csv" file.

----
+There are two parts of the project:

 ## RNN part